-- 8. The nurse is administering drugs to neonates and should consider which factor that may contribute to drug toxicity? - A. The lungs are immature.
+- 8. The nurse is administering drugs to neonates and will consider which factor that may contribute the most to drug toxicity?

+- a.
+The lungs are immature.

-- B. The kidneys are small.
+- b.
+The kidneys are small.

-- C. The liver is not fully developed.
+- c.
+The liver is not fully developed.

-- D. Excretion of the drug occurs quickly.
+- d.
+Excretion of the drug occurs quickly.

 A neonate's liver is not fully developed and cannot detoxify many drugs.
-The other options are not correct.
+The other options are incorrect.
 The lungs and kidneys do not play major roles in drug metabolism.
-Renal excretion of the drug is slow, not fast, because of organ immaturity.
+Renal excretion is slow, not fast, because of organ immaturity, but this is not the factor that contributes the most to drug toxicity.

-TOP: NURSING PROCESS: Planning
+TOP: NURSING PROCESS: Planning MSC: NCLEX: Health Promotion and Maintenance

 - 9. An 83-year-old woman has been given a thiazide diuretic to treat mild heart failure.
 She and her daughter should be told to watch for which problems?

-- A. Constipation and anorexia
+- a.
+Constipation and anorexia

-- B. Fatigue and dehydration
+- b.
+Fatigue, leg cramps, and dehydration

-- C. Daytime sedation and lethargy
+- c.
+Daytime sedation and lethargy

-- D. Edema, nausea, and blurred vision
+- d.
+Edema, nausea, and blurred vision